Book a 2018 holiday before 14 August and our home pick-up service is doubled to 100 miles.

-Fly to Honolulu where you will transfer to your hotel in Waikiki for 4-nights.
+Fly to Honolulu where you will transfer to your hotel in Waikiki for four nights.

-Begin the day with a visit to Pearl Harbor, site of the dramatic Japanese air attack in 1941, which drew the USA into World War II.
-Visit the USS Arizona Memorial, a moving tribute to the 1,102 men who died when the ship was sunk by Japanese bombs.
-Continue to downtown Honolulu for a city tour featuring Punchbowl National Cemetery, Chinatown, the Royal Iolani Palace and Kamehameha's Statue.
+After a morning briefing from your Tour Director, visit Pearl Harbor, site of the dramatic Japanese air attack in 1941, which drew the USA into World War II.
+The USS Arizona Memorial is a moving tribute to the 1,102 men who died when the ship was sunk by Japanese bombs.
+A city tour of downtown Honolulu features the serene and dignified setting of the Punchbowl National Cemetery; one of the oldest Chinatowns in the United States; Kamehameha's Statue; and the Royal Iolani Palace - hallmark of Hawaiian renaissance architecture.
 The rest of the day is at leisure to explore further or relax.

 Waikiki offers a wide variety of activities to choose from, including swimming, surfing, snorkelling and sailing.
 Why not join the Oahu Grand Circle Island tour?
 Major sights include Hanauma Bay, Kualoa Ranch, the Dole Plantation, Pali Lookout and Boydo-In Temple.

-This morning depart for Hilo and the 'Big Island' of Hawaii with its spectacular scenery, including misty plateaus, craggy cliffs, tropical rainforests, bamboo groves and lava deserts.
-On arrival, tour Hawaii Volcanoes National Park.
-See Kilauea Crater, rising 4,090 feet above a volcanic wonderland of steaming fire pits, lava tubes, and fern forests.
+Head to Hilo, commonly known as the ‘Big Island’, a captivating landscape of misty plateaus, bamboo groves and lava deserts.
+On a tour of Hawaii Volcanoes National Park, see Kilauea Crater, rising 4,090 feet above a volcanic wonderland of steaming fire pits, lava tubes, and fern forests.
 Arrive in Kona on the sunny side of the 'Big Island' in the early evening.

-The following 2 days are free to explore the charming and historic town of Kailua-Kona.
-Optional activities include a snorkelling cruise to the coral reef to view magnificent tropical fish, or a helicopter ride along the Kohala coastline and over the famous Parker Ranch and an active volcano.
-For an unforgettable adventure, join the optional afternoon excursion to the summit of Mauna Kea Crater (13,796 ft) to view the sunset, and then visit the Ellison Onizuka Visitor Centre (9,200 ft) to stargaze in the evening.
+Explore the lively seaside town of Kailua-Kona and choose from optional activities of a snorkelling cruise to the coral reef to view magnificent tropical fish, or a helicopter ride along the Kohala coastline and over the famous Parker Ranch and an active volcano.
+Take a special excursion to the summit of Mauna Kea Crater (13,796 ft) to view a Hawaiian sunset, and end the day with a visit to the Ellison Onizuka Visitor Centre (9,200 ft) to stargaze in the evening.

-Today is at leisure to relax and explore the resort area of Kailua, situated in between Kailua Bay and the dormant Hualalai Volcano.
-Kailua is rich in Hawaiian history and features the historic Hulihee Palace, a former vacation home of the Hawaiian Royal Family and Ahu'ena Heiau, the well-restored personal temple of King Kamehameha the Great.
-This area is also known for growing the famous Kona Coffee, one of the most sought-after coffees in the world.
+Today is at leisure to relax and explore the resort area of Kailua, situated between Kailua Bay and the dormant Hualalai Volcano.
+Highlights include the historic Hulihee Palace, a former vacation home of the Hawaiian Royal Family and Ahu'ena Heiau, the personal temple of King Kamehameha the Great.
+Sample the area’s famous Kona Coffee, one of the most sought-after coffees in the world.

 This morning transfer to Kona International airport for the scenic flight to the 'Garden Isle' of Kauai.
 Then drive along the southern shore via Poipu Beach to Waimea.
-Sightseeing highlights include the 10 miles long, 3,400 ft deep Waimea Canyon, known as the 'Grand Canyon of the Pacific', the lush, fertile Hanapepe Valley and a photo stop at Spouting Horn, a dramatic blowhole.
-The next 2 nights are in Kapaa.
+Sightseeing highlights include the ten-miles long, 3,400 ft deep Waimea Canyon, known as the 'Grand Canyon of the Pacific', the lush, fertile Hanapepe Valley and a photo stop at Spouting Horn, a dramatic blowhole.
+The next two nights are in Kapaa.

-A day at leisure to enjoy Maui's splendid beaches, play golf or pop into Whaler's Village for a bit of shopping.
+Your day is free to enjoy Maui's splendid beaches, play golf or pop into Whaler's Village for a bit of shopping.
 Alternatively, why not venture onto the 'Road to Hana', one of the world's most spectacular drives with its hundreds of curves, 54 bridges and countless waterfalls?

-Half a day's outing is dedicated to a visit to Haleakala National Park, site of the huge volcanic Haleakala Crater, known to the islanders as the 'House of the Sun'.
-The stunningly beautiful scenery ranges from cinder cones to dense rainforest and in 1980 this fragile native ecosystem was designated an International Biosphere Reserve.
+Spend the morning exploring the Haleakala National Park, site of the huge volcanic Haleakala Crater, known to the islanders as the 'House of the Sun'.
+A stark but sacred landscape of volcanic drama and beauty and dense, luscious rainforest, now designated an International Biosphere Reserve.
 Return to the hotel mid-afternoon and the rest of the day is at leisure.

 Transfer to the airport for your flight to the UK or extend your stay in Maui and/or San Francisco.